- Do cats get dementia?

 Here are some of the things you can do to help a cat with dementia:

-- Keep their mind active with brain games, puzzles and cat toys.
+Keep their mind active with brain games, puzzles and cat toys.
+This should be done throughout their lives but it's also great mental exercise for cats suffering with dementia.

-- Create additional resting places in warm spots.
+Create additional resting places in warm spots for their comfort.

 Can cat dementia be prevented?